CharlesCarley/HackComputer/README.md

 # Hack Computer

 This repository is my implementation of the Hack computer in C++ from the [Nand2Tetris course](https://www.coursera.org/learn/build-a-computer).
+It is a bit over the top and does not strictly adhere to the course.
+I chose to opt out of the certificate of completion instead I chose to support the authors by buying the e-book.
+I also wanted something self-contained at the end, hence being over the top.

 ## Project Structure

+The following outline details the overall structure.

-This project is split into multiple namespace projects under the primary Hack namespace.
+It is split into multiple namespace projects under the primary Hack namespace.

 - [Hack Computer](#hack-computer)
   - [Project Structure](#project-structure)